 Perfumery is one of the largest luxury sectors (Chevalier, 2008).
 It implies developing and selling standardized products in large quantities at low unit prices.
 Reactions to perfumes are to a large extent subconscious and emotional.
 Narratives that communicate emotions and sensations in an intimate way dominate the diverse internal as well as the market oriented communication activities (Lampel & Mustafa, 2009).
 In addition to the olfactory sense, the packaging and advertising appeal to the visual and address broader social implications (Goldman, 1987).
 Thus, fragrances appeal to aesthetic and expressive tastes.
-Yet, innovation in perfumery is still mostly technically driven.
-Thus, mainstream perfumery focuses on the development of new synthetic ingredients, new technologies (e.g. scent identification) or new processes (e.g. extraction etc.).

 The fragrance market is dominated by major brands and operators (Kubartz, 2011).
 All have large advertising budgets.
-Yet, despite substantial research efforts by the major brands, new scents often fail.
+Yet, despite substantial research efforts by the major brands, new products (perfumes) often fail. .
 What specifies the industry structure further is the central role of the raw material that is provided by one of the remaining four major producers of flavors and fragrances (Firmenich, Givaudan, IFF, Symrise).
-It was not until the 1970s that the intuitive decisions of the perfumer were replaced by systematic, quantitative calculus based on consumer research: "Industry [had] taken over from art" and changed the scope of the perfumers authority (Ellena, 1991, p.
-345).
+It was not until the 1970s that the intuitive decisions of the perfumer were replaced by systematic, quantitative calculus based on consumer research: 'Industry [had] taken over from art' and changed the scope of the perfumer's authority (Ellena, 1991: 345).
 This rather recent commercialization and professionalization of perfumery sharply contrasts with the traditions of artistry and creativity that used to describe the sector.
 Accordingly, the perfumer was the acknowledged authority on all aspects regarding a perfume (Jellinek, 1991).
 Thus, the tension between a tradition of creative freedom and the tough reality of contemporary brand management characterizes the perfumery sector.